PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router.md

 ### Optional

+- `account_uuid` (String) The UUID for the billing account that should be billed.
+Can also be set with the PF_ACCOUNT_ID environment variable.
 - `asn` (Number) The ASN of the cloud router.

 	This can be the PacketFabric public ASN 4556 (default) or a private ASN from 64512 - 65534.
 Defaults: 4556
 - `labels` (Set of String) Label value linked to an object.
 - `po_number` (String) Purchase order number or identifier of a service.
+- `subscription_term` (Number) Subscription term of the Cloud Router Connection

+	Enum: ["1", "12", "24", "36"] Defaults: 1
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))

 ### Read-Only